 In some instances, Wayleave payments can be backdated up to 6 years.

-How Do I Know if There is a Wayleave on my Property?
+Is There a Wayleave on my Property?

 How to Claim a Wayleave Payment